Rewards Center

 Best Way to Send Money from China to Canada

 For most eligible expats in China sending after-tax salary to Canada, the best way is usually a regulated transfer platform rather than a traditional bank wire.
-The main reasons are clearer final payout, Canada timing that is usually within 1 business day after release in standard supported cases, and less friction when Canadian bank details need to be entered carefully.
+The main reasons are clearer final payout, faster supported timing in standard cases, and less friction when Canadian bank details need to be entered carefully.

-1. For a standard salary remittance case, a transfer platform is usually the most practical option.
+1. For a standard salary-remittance case, a regulated transfer platform is usually the most practical option.

-2. For Canada transfers, recipient bank details are unusually important.
-A wrong field can fail the transfer even when the banking information itself is correct.
+2. For Canada transfers, recipient-bank details matter more than many users expect, because format mistakes can fail the transfer even when the banking information itself is real.

-3. The strongest choice usually comes from checking fit in the right order: standard salary-remittance fit first, Canada corridor support second, and final payout and support third.
+3. The strongest choice usually comes from checking fit in the right order: salary-remittance fit first, Canada corridor support second, and final payout plus support third.

 Quick Comparison

-SkyRemit Digital salary-remittance flow for supported Canada payouts Usually within 1 business day after release in standard supported Canada cases 79 RMB fixed fee as the core pricing anchor; easier to compare final payout before sending Passport, valid work visa or work residence permit, and individual income tax certificate More digital, easier to repeat, and easier to manage if recipient details need checking
+Structured platform Digital salary-remittance flow for supported Canada payouts Fastest 10 hours in supported Canada cases Usually easier to compare final payout before sending Passport, work-status documents, and tax-related salary support More digital, easier to repeat, and easier to manage if recipient details need checking

-Traditional bank Branch-led international wire transfer Often around 2-3 business days, depending on bank and intermediary handling Often includes an 80-150 RMB telegraphic fee, a 0.1% handling fee with a typical 20-250 RMB range, a USD 15-30 intermediary fee, and FX that is often 0.2% or more worse than XE Usually passport, work visa, contract, tax certificate, and other supporting materials at the counter More manual and more time-consuming if recipient fields or documents need correction
+Traditional bank Branch-led international wire transfer Often around 2-3 business days, depending on bank and intermediary handling Often includes wire-style charges and a less predictable final payout Usually the same core salary-remittance documents, but with more counter handling More manual and more time-consuming if recipient fields or documents need correction

 Why Canada Account Details Change the Answer